Azoospermia and Male Infertility

 FSH is the hormone from the brain that tells the testicles to make sperm (see “Hormone Testing and Interpretation" for more information on FSH.

-If the FSH is normal (1–7 IU/L), then it is more than 90 percent accurate in predicting that sperm production is normal.
-A high FSH is generally consistent with abnormal sperm production, because when the brain receives information that the testicles are making less sperm than normal, it secretes more FSH to signal the testicles to make more sperm.
 However, sometimes a man can have a severe sperm production problem but still have a normal FSH and testicular size.
 In this scenario, called maturation arrest, the testicles make large numbers of sperm “parts” but are not putting them together into normal functioning sperm (see “Maturation Arrest,” below).

 Testicular Size

+Normal testicular size is considered to be 20cc or more.
 Most of the volume of the testicles is made up of the cells that produce sperm.
 Therefore, if the testicles are not making many sperm, then the spermatogenic cells are usually atrophic (small) or nonexistent.
 The size of the testicles in men with low sperm production is therefore usually smaller than normal (a condition called atrophy).
-But as with FSH, men with maturation arrest can have testicles that are busy making sperm parts (though not complete sperm) and therefore may be of normal size.
+However, as with FSH, men with maturation arrest can have testicles that are busy making sperm parts (though not complete sperm) and therefore may be of normal size.

 Diagnosis of Causes of Azoospermia